RobinHerbots/Inputmask/README.md

 ### nullable
 Return nothing when the user hasn't entered anything.
 Default: true

+### positionCaretOnClick
+Positioning of the caret on click.
+Options none, lvp (based on the last valid position (default), radixFocus (position caret to radixpoint on initial click)
+Default: "lvp"

 ## General
 ### set a value and apply mask